springone-tour-2021/lab-workshop-3/workshop/content/exercises/C-02-content.md

 cd ~/cat-service-release-ops
 ```

-List the files in this directory
+List the files in this directory.
+The files are organized into two main directories, `base` and `overlays`.
+The files in `base` describe the basic application deployment.
+The files in `overlays` describe environment-specific configuration changes.
 ```execute-1
 tree manifests
 ```